mrci18/okta/README.md

     - Cloudformation

 # Pipeline
-The pipeline stage has 3 levels.
+The pipeline stage has 4 stages.
 - Source
-This pipeline is hooked to the master branch of an okta repo
+    - This pipeline is hooked to the master branch of an okta repo

 - Build
     - This step has all non production AWS accounts